rom-rb/rom-rb.org/source/learn/introduction/core-concepts.html.md

 ### Reading Data

-**Step 1:** Application Domain has a need for a particular entity/entities so it
+**Step 1:** Application Domain has a need for a particular entity/entities, so it
             calls into the appropriate repository and asks for an entity

 **Step 2.** The Repository accepts the request and combines all of the
-            related associations together to create a datastore-specific query for the data
+            related associations to create a datastore-specific query for the data

 **Step 3.** Once a relation has been composed of all needed restrictions or
-            selections, the relations `#each` method is called which triggers the <mark>dataset</mark> to fetch the data.
+            selections, the relations `#each` method is called, which triggers the <mark>dataset</mark> to fetch the data.

 **Step 4.** Raw data in the form of tuples are collected from the datastore and
             returned to the relation.
-Before proceeding each tuple is passed through an <mark>output schema</mark>.
+Before proceeding, each tuple is passed through an <mark>output schema</mark>.

 **Step 5.** The relation, if mappers are configured, maps the tuples into an